Sunday, April 2, 2023 Approaching Passover/Pesach

 Help us create lovely Sundays!

-Fall Registration is Now Open
+RE Registration is Open

 RE/Youth Program Volunteers Needed!

 We need you!
 North Parish runs cooperative programs to fulfill our mission of UU faith development for children and youth.
 Parents and non-parents are part of this ministry in a variety of roles.
 Please sign up to be part of our Sunday Team of volunteers for Elementary and Youth programs.